-Centralina Regional Council’s Board of Delegates approved the CONNECT Beyond regional mobility plan on Wednesday, Oct.
-13. The plan provides the framework that will encourage economic growth, connected communities and equitable opportunities.
+Centralina Regional Council and the Metropolitan Transit Commission approved the CONNECT Beyond regional mobility plan on Wednesday, Oct.
+13 and Wednesday, Oct.
+27 respectively.
+The plan provides the framework that will encourage economic growth, connected communities and equitable opportunities.
 Many transit options are currently focused on localized areas that leave gaps in transit on a regional level and the CONNECT Beyond recommendations will close these gaps and improve access by creating a total mobility network.

 In May 2021, Centralina Regional Council held its annual Region of Excellence Awards ceremony to recognize important achievements in the areas of cross-community collaboration, local government innovation, leadership and improvements to quality of life, clean fuels and older adult advocacy.
 The Clean Cities Award was presented to the Charlotte Department of Transportation for implementing fleet improvements as part of the Strategic Energy Action Plan.